Signalisation in the physical space

 About the project

 The team needed help detecting usability issues, but also giving a voice to frequent museum visitors and discover what they really need while visiting.
+Project duration was

-Project took place in April and May of 2020.
-During that time I worked closely with the team, having weekly meeting to share the findings and adjust next steps.
+2 months, during that time I worked closely with the team, having weekly meeting to share the findings and adjust next steps.

 I conducted 6 interviews which focused on general product usability and content relevance.